vuejsprojects/good-bits/README.md

 ## Reminder

-* Variables and function definition are hosited, meaning a variable can be defined after it used and when defined JS put them back at the top of the file.
+* Variable and function definitions are hosited, meaning a variable can be defined after it used and when defined JS put them back at the top of the file.
+__See this very good article__ <https://blog.bitsrc.io/hoisting-in-modern-javascript-let-const-and-var-b290405adfda>

-* In JS if __;__ is missing will put one at the and of a statement.
-This dangerous because sometimes it makes wrong assumption and put them at the wrong place.
+* if a __;__ is missing JavaScript will put one at the and of the statement.
+This is dangerous because sometimes it makes wrong assumptions and put them at the wrong place.
 Ex:

 ```